CTSIatUCSF/plumage/README.md

 `http://yourname.eagle-i.net/`.
 If it's password protected, you can put the authentication details in the URL, e.g `http://username:password@youreagle-i.server.url/`.

-`url` is the URL where this website will be viewed.
-The URL you provide wil be used to create absolute links between pages.
-If you don't have a web server, feel free to create `file://` URLs.

 `output_path` is the place on disk where the new website will be written.
 Create a new directory, and enter the path here; Plumage